-Online courses are offered via the web so that students may participate anytime, anyplace they have Internet access.
-Online courses require little or no on-campus attendance, but may have on-campus labs or exams.
-A few may have orientation sessions.
+Students may participate anytime, anyplace they have Internet access.
+Online courses require little or no on-campus attendance.
 Interaction with the instructor and other students is provided through discussion forums and email.
-Students don't have to be online at a certain time every day, but will be expected to log on and participate in the course regularly.
+Students don't have to be online at a certain time every day, but will be expected to log on and participate in the course regularly beginning the first week of the term.
 Students are responsible for maintaining their own computers and software required for each class.
 To locate online or hybrid classes in the web schedule, look for the Online/Hybrid icon

-- In addition to computer skills, you need to have good time management and written communication skills.
+- Good time management and written communication skills.
 You also need to be organized, self-motivated, and an independent learner.

-- If your course has on-campus exams and you live outside of the local area, you'll need to find a proctor.
+- A test proctor, if your course has on-campus exams and you live outside of the local area.

 Watch the video to find out what one student thinks about taking online courses.